Future Bride Sets No-Pet Policy For Her Wedding Because Of Her Allergies, Nephew Says He Won’t Attend Without His Service Dog

 In this scenario, the bride's decision reflects a necessary boundary that aims to protect her well-being, which is crucial for her ability to enjoy her wedding day.

-Some people ultimately told her that she can do whatever she wants because it's her wedding and nobody can tell her any different.
-If they don't like it, then they can not attend.
+Some people ultimately told her that she can do whatever she wants because it's her wedding, and nobody can tell her any different.
+If they don't like it, then they can choose not to attend.

-The allergies are what set people to their verdict mostly.
-If it had been any other circumstance then she might actually be TA but in this case, she's not.
+The allergies are what led people to their verdict mostly.
+If it had been any other circumstance, then she might actually be TA, but in this case, she's not.

 However, the nephew's insistence on bringing his service dog highlights the importance of understanding and accommodating diverse needs within family dynamics.